Con artists and traffic wardens: the secret lives of flowers

 The Botanic Garden has a strong evolutionary theme and cultivates over 4,500 plant species forming four core collections that illustrate plant evolution, plants from Mediterranean climates, useful plants and rare and threatened native plants to the Bristol area.

-Admission is £4.50 adults; free to University staff and retired staff, Friends of the Botanic Garden, students and children under 16.
+Admission is £5.50 (Gift Aid payment)* or £5.00 (non - Gift Aid payment); free to University staff and retired staff, Friends of the Botanic Garden, students and children under 18.

 Dogs (except registered disability assistance dogs) are not permitted in the Botanic Garden.

-The garden also offers private day, evening and weekend guided tours for groups of ten upwards and gardening or any other leisure clubs.
+Pre-booked guided tours of the garden for groups of ten upwards are available seven days a week.
 Please contact the garden for further information.
 There is a charge for the guide.